Kaiser Aluminum

 - In 2021, Kaiser acquired Alcoa Warrick, LLC, and renamed the new subsidiary Kaiser Warrick, LLC.

-Today, Kaiser Aluminum is headquartered in Franklin, Tennessee and produces fabricated aluminum products for industrial applications for the automotive, aerospace, and engineering industries.
-The company has twelve fabricating facilities throughout North America.
-Currently, Kaiser Aluminum has more than 3,000 employees.
+Today, Kaiser Aluminum is headquartered in Franklin, Tennessee, and produces fabricated aluminum products for industrial applications in the automotive, aerospace, and engineering industries.
+The company has twelve fabricating facilities throughout North America and has more than 3,000 employees.

 How Did Kaiser Use Asbestos?